 Besides dedicated POS terminals, which already have all the necessary hardware and software, each of these devices need to use special POS software.
 Portable devices, like smartphones, are becoming increasingly popular as POS terminals.
 This is because they allow transactions to be completed outside the usual restrictions of a store.

 The majority of modern POS terminals use cloud-based POS software.
-The main benefit of cloud-based POS software is that data doesn’t have to be stored locally.
+The main benefit of cloud-based POS software is that data doesn’t have to be stored locally and therefore facilitate providing an omnichannel solution.
 Instead, it’s stored in the cloud and accessed by each device when necessary as actions are completed.
 This increases data security, gives users remote access, and gives much better flexibility for businesses that need a portable solution.
 As long as the POS device can log in to the POS software, it can technically be used anywhere.

 POS software usually performs a number of additional functions other than simply registering transactions.
 This includes inventory management, reporting, loyalty and referral program management, staff rota functions, etc.